 Cascais is a charming Portuguese village known for its quality of life, considered in 2016 as the second best city to live, visit and do business in Portugal according to the City Brand Ranking.
-Cascais is part of the Greater Lisbon district, it is a perfect blend of pure nature and glamor, making it the ideal place to spend an adventurous or family holiday.
-Cascais has over 300 days of sunshine a year.
-Cascais is a locality known for its exoticism, romanticism, glamor, charm that transmits to those who live there and visit.
-It is a village full of history and stories told by people who have lived there for generations, known for sports competitions in various sports, especially Golf, Tennis, Sailing and Regatta, Equestrian or Horse Riding, Surfing, Motorsport – Classic Cars, Sports. and motorcycling.
-Cascais offers excellent conditions for outdoor sports through the existence of bike paths, hiking and marinas.
-Cultural activity and cosmopolitanism are hallmarks of this Portuguese village, visible in the various festivals that take place throughout the year, as well as the holding of international events and conferences on the most varied themes, namely the Festas do Mar, the Procession of Our Lady of the Navigators or the Estoril Film Festival.
+Cascais is part of the greater Lisbon district, it is a perfect mix between nature in its pure state and glamour, it is the ideal place to spend an adventure or family vacation.
+Cascais has more than 300 days of sunshine a year.
+Cascais is a place known for its exoticism, romanticism, glamour, charm that it transmits to those who live there and visit it.
+It is a town full of history and stories told by the people who have lived there for generations, known for sporting competitions in the most varied sports, especially Golf, Tennis, Sailing and Regatta, Equestrian or Horseback Riding, Surfing, Motoring – Classic Cars, Sports and Motorcycling.
+Cascais offers excellent conditions for outdoor sports, thanks to the existence of bicycle paths, pedestrian walks and marinas.
+Cultural activity and cosmopolitanism are the hallmarks of this Portuguese town, visible in the various festivities that take place throughout the year, as well as the holding of international events and conferences on a wide range of themes, including the Festas do Mar, the Procession of Nossa Senhora dos Navegantes or the Estoril Film Festival.
 Cascais is considered the Riviera of Portugal, along with Estoril and Sintra.

 Cascais is synonymous with high quality healthy lifestyle.